b-/pfsense-tailscale-cert/README.md

 # pfsense-import-certificate
-Script to import an SSL certificate into a running pfsense system
+Script to import an SSL certificate into a running pfsense system.

+Use this to automate deploying letsencrypt certificates to your pfsense firewalls from your central letsencrypt managment system.

+Using opnsense, see repo at https://github.com/pluspol-interactive/opnsense-import-certificate

 ## usage